0xCoto/Virgo/paper.md

 allowing observers to rapidly carry out a survey outlining the compatibility of the telescope's environment with radio observation standards.

-Lastly, the software's modularity allows users to effortlessly integrate `Virgo`'s functionalities into other pipelines, permitting a variety of automation applications invloving the acquisition and/or processing of telescope data.
+Last but not least, the software's modularity allows users to effortlessly integrate `Virgo`'s functionalities into other pipelines, permitting a variety of automation applications invloving the acquisition and/or processing of telescope data.